-As of September 30, 2019 and December 31, 2018, the Company consolidated six and eight FG VIEs, respectively.
-During Nine Months 2019 two FG VIEs matured.
-There were no new consolidations or deconsolidations for the periods presented.
+As of both March 31, 2020 and December 31, 2019, the Company consolidated six FG VIEs, respectively.
+There were no maturities and new consolidations or deconsolidations for First Quarter 2020 and First Quarter 2019.

-The change in the ISCR of the FG VIEs' assets held as of the end of the reporting period that was recorded in the condensed consolidated statements of operations for Third Quarter 2019 and 2018 were gains of \$1 million and \$1 million, respectively, and \$10 million and \$2 million for Nine Months 2019 and 2018, respectively.
+The change in the ISCR of the FG VIEs' assets held as of March 31, 2020 that was recorded in the condensed consolidated statements of operations for First Quarter 2020 was a gain of \$1 million.
+The change in the ISCR of the FG VIEs' assets was a gain of \$1 million for First Quarter 2019.
 To calculate ISCR, the change in the fair value of the FG VIEs' assets is allocated between changes that are due to ISCR and changes due to other factors, including interest rates.
 The ISCR amount is determined by using expected cash flows at the original date of consolidation discounted at the effective yield less current expected cash flows discounted at that same original effective yield.